BitcoinAus/KYC/README.md

 # KYC

 ## Abstract
-Using uPort and ERC780 contracts to make portable KYC attestations.
-Users will be able to verify once, use many across financial services.
+Using uPort or other wallets and ERC780 contracts to make portable KYC attestations.
+Users will be able to verify their idenity once, use many across financial services.
 This demo is on the Rinkeby network.

-## Goals
+## Process
-1. Create a token
+1. New users visit a site such as https://id.blockchainaustralia.org
 2. Deploy to Rinkeby [4]
 3. Create a Nodejs POC
 4. Create a .Net Core POC